Xiying-Selina/Data-Science-Projects/Others.md

 # NFT dashboards
+In this project, we created two dashboards using **advanced sql** queries of two NFTs, Fidenza and Secret Skellies Society.

 [Fidenza](https://app.flipsidecrypto.com/dashboard/team-17-miniproject-2-fidenza-analysis-IUTFYP);
 Fidenza is a curated generative art NFT project out of the ArtBlocks initiative.
 Although the program stays focused on structured curves and blocks, the varieties of scale, organization, texture, and color usage it can employ create a wide array of generative possibilities.